phaustin/climatemath/docs/greenhouse.md

 ## Tropospheric warming and stratospheric cooling

-Recall from {ref}`fig:strat_cooling` that we are seeing warming in the troposphere and cooling in the  stratosphere
+Recall from {numref}`fig:strat_cooling` that we are seeing warming in the troposphere and cooling in the  stratosphere

 To get the greenhouse effect from {eq}`eq:postdiffuse`, we  need to subtract the surface flux: